 The spherical tokamak is a promising type of compact fusion machine, which has been under development since the 1980s.
 CCFE is about to start operating its new spherical tokamak, MAST Upgrade, opening an exciting new chapter in the drive towards practical fusion energy.

-STEP is a staged programme to design and build the world’s first compact fusion reactor, based on the spherical tokamak, by 2040.
+STEP is a phased programme to design and build a prototype fusion power plant, based on a spherical tokamak, by the early 2040s.
 It will develop and identify solutions to the challenges of delivering fusion energy, benefiting from the UK Atomic Energy Authority’s breadth of expertise and its suite of research facilities – RACE, Materials Research Facility, H3AT and Fusion Technology Facilities.

 The STEP programme aims to:

-- Build on UK global leadership in fusion;
+- Build on the UK’s global leadership in fusion

 The UK government has announced £220 million of funding, launching STEP as a collaborative programme that combines the strengths of UKAEA with industry, universities and other organisations.